alyssawinn/note-taker/README.md

 # Note Taker

 ## Description
-  Quickly, easily, and dynamically generate a README file using this command-line application.
-Follow the prompts to provide all necessary project information and ta-da! you have a high-quality README.
+Create and keep a list of notes to organize your thoughts and keep track of tasks that you need to complete

 ## Table of Contents
 * [Installation](#installation)